laravel/docs/helpers.md

 <a name="method-str-markdown"></a>
 #### `Str::markdown()` {#collection-method}

-The `Str::markdown` method converts GitHub flavored markdown into html:
+The `Str::markdown` method converts GitHub flavored Markdown into HTML:

     use Illuminate\Support\Str;